 Information on applications subject to a detailed sift is available under 'The Applicant Guide: How Will My Application Be Processed?'

 Payment should not be sent with the application.
 An invoice will be issued once the application has been accepted.

 Do I get a refund if I withdraw my application?

 If you want to withdraw an application, you should contact the Evaluating Officer or project manager for your application at the earliest opportunity.

 For product applications charged under the modular fee system, and where no work has been carried out other than the sift, we will refund the fee, minus the sift fee and an administration charge (the withdrawal fee).
 Where work has started on the evaluation, a refund is not usually possible, although we will consider refunds of 'unstarted' modules of work.
-In this circumstance, you should contact the Evaluating Officer for advice.
+In this circumstance, you should contact the Assessment Manager for advice.

 How do I pay the fee?